cloudant/sync-android/doc/conflicts.md

 ## Replication

-The Sync datastore participates in master-less replication with [Cloudant][cloudant] or [Apache CouchDB][couch].
+The Sync DocumentStore participates in master-less replication with [Cloudant][cloudant] or [Apache CouchDB][couch].
 What this means is that there is no canonical copy of the documents in each database.
 One of the main results of this